brendanpotter00/brendanpotter00/README.md

 ## About me

+- Software Engineer @ ForeFlight A Boeing Company
 - Computer Science major and Business minor at Trinity University
-- Frontend Software Engineer at Commuv LLC
 - Founder of [bnpWebDesigns][bnpWebDesigns]
 - Always learning and searching for career opportunities!
 - Here is my [resume][resume]